yididiel7/gitmydocs/README.md

-# GitMyDocs Connecting Git to Github
+# GitMydocs Connecting Git to Github

 This directory contains the dotfiles for my system.